Scope of practice for medical practitioners and healthcare workers

 Administering practitioner |

-| As a default, this will be the coordinating practitioner, but the role can be transferred to another eligible medical practitioner, nurse practitioner, or registered nurse who has successfully completed mandatory training and has been endorsed as an authorised voluntary assisted dying practitioner. |
+| Coordinating practitioner (default).
+Role can be transferred to another eligible medical practitioner, nurse practitioner, or registered nurse who has completed mandatory training and been authorised by the Chief Medical Officer |

 Nurse practitioner and registered nurse roles